nasirulahmed369/Mic-with-loud/README.md

 A new Flutter project.

-whenever a meanting is organized then we need an externel microphone to communicate.
+whenever a meating is organized then we need an externel microphone to communicate.
 So if you own a phone then you don't have to worry. since we have mic with loud app.

 In this project I used flutter soundstream package, Thanks to flutter team.